isben2006/FruitDetect/readme.md

 ## The Algorithm

-This project uses the detectnet model to identify this three fruits.
+This project uses the detectnet model to identify these three fruits.
 It was trained with 300 images, 100 per class and 10 epochs to make it precise and accurate.
 This project also includes a script to run the camera and test the model.

 ## Running this project